Here’s a formal-ish bio:

 –Speaking of lemon, I love lemon water, with bubbles or without.

 –Football (the American version *and* soccer) is my favorite sport to watch, though in American football, college ball is my favorite (Go Big Red!) because the pros tend to annoy me.
 Favorite pro team: Green Bay, because their fan spirit is the closest to the Huskers.
 However, I have mixed emotions about supporting football, given all the damage players do to themselves.
-Check back about that idea later.

 –I love to play outside, winter or summer.
 I love to play in the snow!

 –I am a huge huge huge Harry Potter fan, and have taught a Harry Potter class at my college.
 I have a dog named Ginny (my son chose her because of her name, and she’s just as mischievous as Ginny Weasley).
 I’ve been to Harry Potter world and hope to visit Leavesden Studios in England before the end of the decade.

 –If I don’t listen to music for a few days, I get droopy. : ( Music is like blood or water–I need it in my veins.
 What kind of music?
 Almost any kind.
 My list of favorites would take up this whole page.